TCWilliams/Ableton-Session-Controller-v1.0/README.md

 The Arduino code sets up the inputs and outputs and detects changes made to the analog inputs (buttons, pots)

-It continuosly prints the values to serial, in a format specified in the Chuck code.
+It continuously prints the values to serial, in a format specified in the Chuck code.

 The Chuck program picks up the data from serial and compares it to the previous values received.
 If values have changed a MIDI message is created and sent through a virtual MIDI port to be received in Ableton (or any other MIDI receiving program)